-General Principles
+General Requirements

-- 1. General student fees are institution-wide mandatory fees assessed to students upon registration to benefit students broadly and to support student inclusion, enrichment, and success as a campus community. - 2.
-Institutions may not use revenue from general student fees to fund instruction, academic support, general administrative expenses, or other expenses that should reasonably be covered with state appropriations or tuition. - 3.
-All alternative funding sources should be considered before new fees, or fee increases are proposed.
+- General student fees are institution-wide mandatory fees assessed to students upon registration to benefit students broadly and to support student enrichment and success as a campus community. - 2.
+Institutions may not use revenue from general student fees to fund instruction, academic support, general administrative expenses, or other expenses that should reasonably be covered with state appropriations, tuition, or user fees. - 3.
+Alternative funding sources should be considered before new fees or fee increases are proposed. - 4.
+Student fee requests should be rigorously scrutinized to ensure they are justifiable, reasonable, benefit students, and are defensibly charged as a cost to every student assessed at registration. - 5.
+General fee increases must not be intended to generate revenue to offset previously enacted Board of Higher Education fee freezes or access/affordability measures (e.g., FY 2024 fee freeze or FY 2025 application fee elimination, etc.).
+General fee increases must also not be intended to generate revenue to offset legislative budget reductions or reallocations.